auth0/docs/articles/connections/database/password-change.md

 - **Authentication API**: If your application uses an interactive password reset flow using the Authentication API, make a `POST` call.
 In the `email` field, provide the email address of the user who needs to change their password.
 If the call is successful, the user [receives a password reset email](#password-reset-emails).

-::: panel-warning Are you calling the API from the browser?
+::: panel Are you calling the API from the browser?
 Be sure the origin URL is allowed: Go to [Auth0 Dashboard > Applications > Applications](${manage_url}/#/applications/${account.clientId}/settings) and add the URL to the `Allowed Origins (CORS)` list.
 :::

-:::panel-warning Is your connection a custom database?
+:::panel Is your connection a custom database?
 Check to see if the user exists in the database before you invoke the Authentication API for `changePassword`.
 :::